-Whether you are looking for travel tips, insider info for a potential move to this splendid city, or you’re just curious about capitals, this is the place for you.
-Let’s see if Copenhagen is all its cracked up to be, full of hipsters and history, there is something here for everyone.
+Whether you are looking for travel tips, insider info for a potential move to this splendid city, or you’re just curious about capital cities, this is the place for you.
+Let’s see if the Danish capital is all it’s cracked up to be, full of hipsters and history – with some fun facts about Copenhagen that might surprise you.

 Copenhagen, the capital city of Denmark, is said to be the happiest city in the world.

-It was once a Viking fishing village and Viking jewellery is displayed in the many museums in Copenhagen, buying Viking jewellery replicas is a must if you’re looking for a souvenir or to treat a friend.
+It was once a Viking fishing village and Viking jewelry is displayed in the many museums in Copenhagen, buying Viking jewelry replicas is a must if you’re looking for a souvenir or to treat a friend.

-The name “Copenhagen” has its origins from its harbour and trading nature, in old Norse Kaupmannahǫfn meaning “merchant’s harbour” was the inspiration for the modern day name, allowing for sound change, and the current English term has since been adapted from low German name, Kopenhagen.
+The name “Copenhagen” has its origins from its harbor and trading nature – in old Norse Kaupmannahǫfn – meaning “merchant’s harbor”- was the inspiration for the modern day name, allowing for sound change, and the current English term has since been adapted from low German name, Kopenhagen.

-Some of the best tasting tap water in the world can be sampled at Copenhagen.
+Some of the best-tasting faucet water in the world can be sampled at Copenhagen.
 Undergoing daily controls for quality and safety, it is deemed to be so clean that no chlorine or chemicals are added.

-Crime rates in Copenhagen are some of the lowest of any capital city, rarely are tourists’ pockets picked and even the Red Light District is said to be one of the most prudish ones, you’ll find more young professionals and locals having a beer in Vesterbro than drug dealers and brothels.
+Crime rates in Copenhagen are some of the lowest of any capital city, rarely are tourists’ pockets picked, and even the Red Light District is said to be one of the most prudish ones, you’ll find more young professionals and locals having a beer in Vesterbro than drug dealers.